MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 > This can result in **slow loading pages**, especially when you have multiple or big scripts.

-Plus, loading JS files while the DOM is not forces you to start all your JS scripts with the `window.onlad = function {}` syntax.
+Plus, loading JS files while the DOM is not, forces you to start all your JS scripts with the `window.onlad = function {}` syntax.

 > With the `<script>` tag at the end of the HTML file, you can be sure that your JS is loaded **after** the DOM is.